-There are so many pretty towns in Poland, we don’t know which to choose!
-We’ve selected five cities to help you discover Poland’s diverse landscapes.
+So many beautiful cities in Poland, it’s hard to choose!
+We’ve selected five cities for you to discover Poland’s diverse landscapes.

 Warsaw

 An old cultural and industrial center, the city was for a long time one of the most sophisticated capitals of old Europe.
-But it’s a city that has suffered a lot.
-By the end of the Second World War, it had been reduced to a heap of ruins.
-The Old Town Square and the Warsaw Historical Museum are therefore essential stops on any visit to this booming city.
+But it’s a city that has suffered greatly.
+By the end of the Second World War, it was a heap of ruins.
+That’s why Old Town Square and the Warsaw Historical Museum are must-sees on any visit to a city on the move.

 The city can be divided into two parts.
-The western shore, the most attractive, is where tourists go.
-The east has no particular cultural or historical interest.
-If you love architecture and history, this is the city for you.
+The western bank is the most attractive, and is where tourists go.
+The eastern side is of no particular cultural or historical interest.
+If you like architecture and history, this is the city for you.
 The city’s main thoroughfare, the Royal Way, is lined with palaces, museums and galleries.
 It is considered one of the most beautiful avenues in Europe.

 If you’re going away for 2/3 days and don’t know what to focus on, we’ve selected 7 must-see places for you, in addition to those listed above.